azumausu/Meek/README.md

 ## In Depth

-This section drills into the runtime behaviour of Meek.
-The earlier "Core Concepts" and "Usage" sections were enough to ship features; the topics below explain how the framework wires those pieces together so you can extend or debug them confidently.
-The nine subsections cover, in order: the full member list on `MVPScreen`, how Models and Presenter bindings are disposed for you, the per-builder navigation options, the `CustomFeature` value-passing system, the lifecycle event firing matrix, how to receive a `StackNavigationContext` in lifecycle callbacks, the animation pipeline, the class architecture diagram, and how to inspect the live stack through `StackNavigationService`.
+The "Core Concepts" and "Usage" sections above cover everything you need to ship features.
+This section drills into Meek's runtime behaviour so you can extend or debug it confidently.
+See the [Table of Contents](#table-of-contents) for the subsections.

 ### MVPScreen members you can use